ashlynmay/ashlynmay.github.io/README.md

 ### Layout
 Responsive layout depending on screen size.
-  Mobile devices will have a bottom navigation bar, while tablets and
+  Mobile devices will have a bottom navigation bar, whilst

 <a href="https://tailwindcss.com/docs/installation">4.
 Install Tailwind CSS<a/>